antonraharja/book-voip-id/OpenSIPS-Installation.md

 Info   | Value
 ------ | -----
-Update | 1505071330
+Update | 1505072330
 Author | [Anton Raharja](http://antonraharja.com)

-This document explains how to install OpenSIPS, part #2 of full installation.
+This document explains how to install OpenSIPS and configure it for VoIP ID.

 ### Step 1: Get OpenSIPS and prepare it